-This document is the property of Entergy Services, Inc. and contains confidential and proprietary information owned by Entergy Services, Inc. Any copying, use, or disclosure of this information without the written permission of Entergy Services, Inc. is strictly prohibited.
-This material is protected under trade secret and unfair competition laws and the expression of the information contained herein is protected under Federal copyright laws.
-Violations thereof may result in criminal penalties and fines.
+This document is the property of Entergy Services, inc. and contains confidential and proprietary information owned by Entergy Services, inc. Any copying, use, or disclosure of this information without the written permission of Entergy Services, inc. is strolly prohibited.
+This material is protected under trade servet and unfair competition laws and the expression of the information contained therein is protected under Frederic copying frame.
+Written therein any enclusion of the enclusion of th